 Since its inception in 1985, NEURONES has endeavored to pursue responsible and sustainable development within its environment.
 This is one of the company's key commitments.

 Regarding its No.1 asset, human resources

-Right from the outset, the Group established an ambitious and innovative Human Resources policy that fosters diversity: 66 nationalities represented, a variety of academic backgrounds, including young, seasoned and senior professionals, 330 apprentices, interns and professionalization contracts in 2020, over 93% on permanent contracts...
+Right from the outset, the Group established an ambitious and innovative Human Resources policy that fosters diversity: 65 nationalities represented, a variety of academic backgrounds, including young, seasoned and senior professionals, 420 apprentices, interns and professionalization contracts in 2021, of which more than 93% were open-ended contracts.

 Numerous job creations:

-- net creation of jobs each year (173 in 2020, with constant structures), in addition to the jobs created in our subcontractors' organizations;
+- net job creation each year, including in 2021 (+280 at constant scope), in addition to the jobs created at subcontractors;

-- company growth and acquisitions are handled without ever using redundancy plans,
+- company growth and acquisitions are handled without ever using layoff plans,

 - an IT retraining program helps young graduates to find a job.

 Longstanding capital sharing scheme:

-- over 40 company managers and executives hold stakes in the capital of the companies they are developing,
+- around 40 company managers and executives hold stakes in the capital of the companies they are developing,

 - new key executives are regularly given the opportunity to acquire stakes in their companies and/or the Group.